-This story is by Angela Largent and was part of our 2017 Fall Writing Contest.
+This story is by Angela Largent and won an Honorable Mention in our 2017 Fall Writing Contest.
 You can find all the writing contest stories here.

 I was making apple butter when I decided to kill my husband.